Leading Causes of Death

 Stroke #5

-There are two primary types of strokes: ischemic strokes and hemorrhagic strokes.
-Ischemic strokes account for approximately 87% of all stroke cases and occur when a blood vessel supplying blood to the brain becomes obstructed.
-This obstruction often arises from a blood clot or atherosclerosis, a condition where fatty deposits build up in the arteries, narrowing them and impeding blood flow.
-This type of stroke can be further categorized into two subtypes: thrombotic strokes, which occur when a clot forms in an artery that supplies blood to the brain, and embolic strokes, which happen when a clot forms elsewhere in the body and travels to the brain's arteries, causing a blockage.
+There are two main types of strokes: ischemic and hemorrhagic.
+Ischemic strokes make up about 87% of all cases and happen when a blood vessel to the brain gets blocked.
+This blockage is usually due to a blood clot or atherosclerosis, which is when fatty deposits clog up the arteries.
+Ischemic strokes can be broken down into two subtypes: thrombotic, where a clot forms in an artery leading to the brain, and embolic, where a clot forms somewhere else in the body and travels to the brain, causing a blockage.

 Conclusion